 This is an area where a good deal more research is needed.
-From the point of view of high-income countries, is it possible to identify activities which are more or less likely to become detached?
-We need to develop a way of measuring whether a country has a deep or shallow comparative advantage in a particular product or task.
-From the standpoint of developing countries, what are the sectors that are most footloose-apparel, electronic, assembly?
+From the point of view of high income countries, is it possible to identify activities which are more or less likely to become detached?
+We need to develop a way of measuring whether a country has a 'deep' or a 'shallow' comparative advantage in a particular product or task.
+From the standpoint of developing countries, what are the sectors that are most footloose - apparel, electronic assembly?
 And can we diagnose why a labor-intensive activity might not be willing to move?
-What exactly are the linkages that would be foregone in moving out of an established center of activity, and how easily can they be grown in a developing country?
+What exactly are the 'linkages' that would be foregone in moving out of an established center of activity, and how easily can they be grown in a developing country?

-A number of policy issues also exist.
-The productivity-proximity relationship creates a coordination failure, and so suggests a role for national industrial policy to act as a catalyst to overcome the failure.
+There are also a number of policy issues.
+The productivity-proximity relationship creates a coordination failure, so suggests a role for national industrial policy to act a catalyst to overcome the failure.
 And internationally, it should influence the way we think about trade policy.
 For example, rules of origin are often thought of as minor technical details in trade agreements, but this may underestimate their importance.
-Both the United States and the European Union give duty-free access for imports of garments from low-income African countries, the United States under the African Growth and Opportunity Act (AGOA) and the European Union under Everything But Arms (EBA).
+Both the US and the EU give duty free access for imports of garments from low income African countries, the US under AGOA and the EU under EBA.
 How difficult is it to set up a garment industry to benefit from these rules?
-Probably not very, but what is hard to do is to set up a garment industry and simultaneously establish industries to supply textiles, yarn, fabric, and so forth.
-Relatively relaxed rules of origin under AGOA enabled garment firms to import these inputs from Asia, and led to substantial output and employment growth.
-More restrictive rules of origin under EBA mean that production of garments for the European Union market have stagnated at approximately zero.
+Probably not very, but what is hard to do, is to set up a garment industry and simultaneously also establish industries to supply textiles, yarn, fabric etc. Relatively relaxed rules of origin under AGOA enable garment firms to import these inputs from Asia, and led to substantial output and employment growth.
+More restrictive rules of origin under EBA mean that production of garments for the EU market have stagnated at approximately zero.